AboladeTikristi/LITA_Data_Analysis_Project-Customer_Data-_Analysis/README.md

 Hence, some Proposals are:

 1. The company needs to focus on reducing cancelation rate and also increase of subscription as the year goes by.
-2. The Company shoul also foocus on increasing subscription sales in the east where there are ni cancellations
+2. The Company shoul also foocus on increasing subscription sales in the east where there are no cancellations